AIEPhoenix/sd-webui-stylish-theme/README.md

 5. Go to "Installed" subsection and click "Apply and restart UI"
 6. Configure the theme from the "Settings" tab under "Catppuccin Theme", afterwards you must "Apply Settings" and "Reload UI"

-### Extension (Extension index)
-NOTE: This method will install the theme under the name "stable-diffusion-webui".
-You can read more about this issue in the next section.
-1. Open WebUI
-2. Click on the "Extensions" tab and navigate to "Available"
-3. Click "Load From:" and find and install "Catppuccin Theme" from the list
-4. Go to "Installed" subsection and click "Apply and restart UI"
-5. Configure the theme from the "Settings" tab under "Catppuccin Theme", afterwards you must "Apply Settings" and "Reload UI"

-### Add directly
-1. Clone this repository locally
-2. Create the file `user.css` in your stable-diffusion-webui directory
-3. Copy the contents of the desired flavor into `user.css`
-4. Restart the Web UI or click "Reload UI" at the bottom of the screen

-## NOTE
-Due to catppuccin naming conventions and limitations in webui's extension names, this extension will come up as "stable-diffusion-webui" in the extension update section.
-I have proposed a solution to WebUI [here](https://github.com/catppuccin/stable-diffusion-webui/issues/5#issuecomment-1420599298), feel free to upvote it increase the chances of this issue being resolved.

 ## 🙋 FAQ